philothoph/simply-messenger/README.md

 # Simply Messenger

 Simply Messenger is a simple, web-based messaging application built with the Python Flask framework.
 It offers a clean interface for users to send and receive messages in real time.
+You can try it out here: [https://simplymessenger.ru](https://simplymessenger.ru)

 ## Features